The Loop Murnaghan-Nakayama Rule: Introduction

 Loop Schur functions have independently been studied in \cite{lp:tpilgi}.
 Lam and Pylyavskyy proved a number of interesting properties concerning the loop Schur functions.
 In particular, they showed that loop Schur functions belong to the ring of loop symmetric functions, i.e. they are invariants of a birational symmetric group action on an appropriate polynomial ring.
-In fact, Lam and Pylyavskyy have announced their own proof of Theorem 1 which follows from a bialternant formula for the loop symmetric functions \cite{l:lsfafmp}.
+In fact, Lam and Pylyavskyy have announced Theorem 1 in \cite{l:lsfafmp}, though their proof (which presumably uses very different techniques than ours) has not yet appeared in the literature.
 For a very nice survey of these results including applications to networks on surfaces, total positivity, crystal graphs, and discrete integrable systems, see \cite{l:lsfafmp}.

 It should also be mentioned that (some relative of) the loop Schur functions have been studied in \cite{er:cpgisf} and \cite{n:hfgt}.